 Let’s start with organization.
 This year one of my goals for small group instruction was organization.
-I needed to be more organized for small groups because I was spending too much time looking for materials/resources that it was taking away from instruction.
+I needed to be more organized for small groups because I was spending too much time looking for materials/resources which was taking away from instruction.
 The rainbow drawers behind the table have helped tremendously.
-We have 2 sets of drawers: one is for small group materials and the other is for my daily materials.
+We have 3 sets of drawers: two are for small group materials and supplies and the other is for my daily materials.
 The drawers are labeled Monday-Friday and this is where we keep the stuff we need for each day’s lessons and activities.

 We also have some smaller rainbow drawers.
 These are for supplies such as golf pencils, rubber bands, paper clips, etc. (These are from Michaels).